 I specialize in political economy, methodology, and distributive politics.
 My current research interests focus on the manipulation of budgets during elections, approaches to modeling compositional data (e.g., budgets or party vote support), and developing and implementing models for time series and cross-sectional time series data.

-On this website you can find my CV, links to some of my current work, a variety of downloads for both Stata and R, and course materials.
+On this website you can find my CV, links to some of my current work, software and a variety of other downloads for both Stata and R, and course materials.
 You can also contact me or check out my Google Scholar page.